lundeen06/lundeen06/README.md

 **other small projects:**
 * 🧲 [magnetorquer optimizer](https://github.com/lundeen06/magtorq-designer) - full-stack KiCAD design optimization software for PCB-based magnetorquers. we used this script to make SAMWISE's magnetorquers as powerful as possible given our set of design and manufacturing constraints. script takes in constraints and automatically draws the optimal design into KiCAD
-* 🧝 [thiel company name generator](https://github.com/lundeen06/thiel-generator) - ai-enabled CLI tool that when given a company idea, finds the name peter thiel would give it. uses recursive webscraping on the LOTR wiki, graph theory, and trie keyword matching to prune options and reduce the # of gpt5 calls while significantly improving the final output.
-2am projects >>>
+* 🧝 [thiel company name generator](https://github.com/lundeen06/thiel-generator) - ai-enabled CLI tool that when given a company idea, finds the name peter thiel would give it. uses recursive webscraping on the LOTR wiki, graph theory, and trie keyword matching to prune options and reduce the # of gpt5 calls while significantly improving the final output. classic 2am project
 * 🧭 [magcal](https://github.com/lundeen06/magcal) - a CLI-based magnetometer calibration tool. originally developed to calibrate SAMWISE's flight magnetometer
 * and beginning to learn how to work with pcbs @ [samwise-avionics](https://github.com/stanford-ssi/samwise-avionics)...